 You Will Love Again

 The fact of the matter is sometimes people just truly marry the wrong person.
 Maybe you ignored the red flags before, but now you’ll be wiser, stronger, and more cautious.
 Jesus tells us that if you delight yourself in Him, He will give you the desires of your heart.
 So we encourage you to use your new-found freedom to dedicate yourself to healing, personal growth, and securing your relationship with God.
-Then trust Him to bring you the perfect life partner.
+Then trust Him to bring you the perfect life partner that He created just for you.
 After all, He created you.
 He knows exactly what you need.
 Cheers, to a better life after divorce!